renatolm/wang-mendel/README.md

 - Add support to fuzzy inputs

+- Make the interface more compliant with scikit-learn style

 - Create tests!

+- Add more examples

 - Turn the project into a package and publish on PyPI